bartbartelds/obsidian-writing/2024-04-15 53 words (monthly).md

 Write a 53-word story about **a band**

 Jon stormed out, in fury.
-Pat and Jake left shortly thereafter to find him.
+Pat and Jake left shortly thereafter, in search.
 I stayed behind and in doubt.
 Later, it no longer mattered.
 We lost each other countless times after, when the world got in the way.
-But we always found our way back, changed perhaps, but back nonetheless.
+But we found our way back, always changed, and long since the music stopped.